pryvyd9/AzgaarToCK3/Readme.md

 # Azgaar's Fantasy Map Generator to Crusaider Kings III
 ## Installation
 - Download latest release and extract it to any folder
-- Subscribe to "Total Conversion Sandbox" mod on workshop
+- Subscribe to [Total Conversion Sandbox](https://steamcommunity.com/sharedfiles/filedetails/?id=2524797018) mod on workshop

 ## Quirks
 - Azgaar only has 2 titles and CK3 has 5: